ig3/srf/README.md

 time.
 Cards with later due times are to be studied later / in the future.

 Of the cards to be studied, then next card to be studied is the card with shortest interval and earliest due time.

-Consider if you haven't studied since the day (or week) before.
-There will be many cards due with various intervals.
-The due cards are all those that have come due since you last studied, which may be many.
-To avoid this backlog of cards blocking review of the cards which you are just learning (with short intervals), priority is given to the cards with shorter intervals.
-In practice, this works better than simply ordering by due time.
+After a break (a few hours, a day, a week or whatever) there will be many cards due with various intervals.
+As you study, some of these will be scheduled to be seen again in the next few seconds, minutes or hours.
+Sorting by interval ensures that these cards are seen again as scheduled, rather than being blocked until the backlog of due cards (some of which might have much longer intervals) has been cleared.

 When a card is seen, it can be updated with one of four buttons: